-During Sheriff Johnson’s term there have been over 10,000 youth attend Summer Camps, Jr. Deputy Academies, and graduated the D.A.R.E.
+During Sheriff Johnson’s term, there have been over 10,000 youth attend Summer Camps, Jr. Deputy Academies, and graduated from the D.A.R.E.
 Programs.
-These programs allow our youth to learn about a career in law enforcement, how to become more responsible adults, and guide them in making the right decisions.
+These programs allow our youth to learn about a career in law enforcement, how to become more responsible adults and guide them in making the right decisions.

 He has partnered with the Tupelo Civitan Civic Organization to provide a national program “Project Lifesaver” to this community.
 This program is designed to help law enforcement locate missing individuals that suffer from Alzheimer’s disease.

 Sheriff Johnson played an imperative part in bringing the new 911 MISWIN statewide communication system to Lee County to ensure state of the art communications for first responders.

 He has also taken a strong stand against drugs by building a relationship with local, state, and federal agencies to attack and combat the problems in this community.

 It is his belief that being a proactive Sheriff makes Lee County a better place.

 To contact Sheriff Johnson or to set up a meeting, please call Kamisha McKinnon, Administrative Assistant.
 662-432-2614.